Procedure

 When you’re looking to exercise your lease extension rights, you need to be aware that of applying for an extended lease is complex and there are a number of tricky aspects – not least a very rigid timetable which you must stick to if your application is to succeed.

 1. The first thing you should do is hire specialist lease extension solicitors to deal with the application for you.
-You may instruct your solicitor to approach your freeholder informally to attempt to agree a private lease extension, but be aware of the risks of doing so.
+You may instruct your solicitor to approach your freeholder informally to attempt to agree a private or informal lease extension, but be aware of the risks of doing so.

 3. Next your solicitor will work with you to collect all the necessary information [such as the valuation report, a copy of your lease, the identity and contact details of the relevant landlord along with proof of your eligibility for a lease extension]